-S. Revenue Recognition - Noninterest Income
+Revenue Recognition - Noninterest Income

 The Bank adopted the provisions of ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606), on January 1, 2018 and all subsequent ASUs that modified Topic 606.
-Results for reporting periods beginning after December 31, 2017 are presented under Topic 606, while prior period amounts have not been adjusted and continue to be reported in accordance with Topic 605.
+Results for reporting periods beginning after December 31, 2017 are presented under Topic 606.
 The Company recognizes revenue as it is earned and noted no impact to its revenue recognition policies as a result of the adoption of ASU 2014-09.
 All of the Bank's revenue from contracts with customers within the scope of ASC 606 is recognized in non-interest income.